Moldavite Properties, Facts and Photos

 Moldavite is part of the family of 'glassy objects' known as tektites.
 These include irregular and sometimes intricately shaped nodules or 'blobs' of a glassy substance that often contains tiny bubbles.

-Moldavite is not crystalline so it has no internal crystal structure.
-It's therefore not a mineral.
-Naturally occurring solids void of any significant crystal structure are known as mineraloids.
+Moldavite has no internal crystalline structure, so it's not a mineral.
+Naturally occurring solids that are not crystalline are correctly known as mineraloids.

 The chemistry of tektites is unique.
-Samples taken from rocks at the impact site where moldavite formed confirms it was created following an impact from a meteorite.
+Samples taken from rocks at the impact site where moldavite formed confirm that it was created following an impact from a meteorite.

 Many different types of tektite formed during similar impact events.
-Most have their own name but moldavite is by far the best known.
+Most have their own names, but moldavite is by far the best-known.

 The pitting on the surface of the rough material comes from it being submerged in water for a long period of time.

-Following analysis of samples brought back from the moon in 1969, scientists confirmed moldavite was definitely of terrestrial origin.
+Following analysis of samples from the moon in 1969, scientists confirmed moldavite was definitely of terrestrial origin.

-During the Stone Age moldavite is known to have been used to make tools.
-Thousands of years later it was a popular talisman.
+Moldavite is known to have been used to make tools during the Stone Age.
+Thousands of years later, it was a popular talisman.

-Some believe it was originally an emerald that fell from the sky out of the crown of an angel.
+Some believe it was originally an emerald that fell from the sky from the crown of an angel.
 Exposure to anything that's been in contact with moldavite is said to quicken one's spiritual evolution.

-Moldavite grades 5 to 5.5 on Mohs scale of hardness.
+Moldavite grades 5 to 5.5 on the Mohs scale of hardness.

 Beware of Fake Moldavite

-Moldavite is rare and expensive.
-As a result fake material is being produced on an industrial scale.
+Moldavite is rare and expensive, so fake material is being produced on an industrial scale.

-If you're looking for a piece of moldavite only buy from a reputable and trustworthy seller.
-Take a chance and you may well end up with an expensive piece of glass.
+If you're looking to buy moldavite, only buy from a reputable and trustworthy seller.
+If you take a chance, you may end up with an expensive piece of glass.

-It's worth noting that only one moldavite mine in the Czech Republic is currently in use.
-The amount of material being excavated has in recent years been drastically reduced.
+It's worth noting that only one moldavite mine in the Czech Republic is currently in use, and the amount being excavated has been drastically reduced in recent years.

-Due to the negative impact that mining practices have on the environment, no other source has been approved by the government.
-With that said, plenty of moldavite is being mined illegally for sale on the black market.
+Due to the negative impact of mining practices on the environment, no other source has been approved by the government.
+That said, plenty of moldavite is being mined illegally for sale on the black market.

-Fake moldavite that's being produced in China can look incredibly authentic.
-A considerable amount of this material is reaching Europe and North America through Hong Kong and India.
+Fake moldavite from China can look incredibly authentic.
+A considerable amount is reaching Europe and North America through Hong Kong and India.

-I'm fairly sure that some retailers sell a mixture of real moldavite and fake.
+I'm pretty sure that some retailers are selling a mixture of real moldavite and fake.

-There's many articles online that give advice on how to identify genuine moldavite.
-Not all of the advice however is trustworthy or correct.
+There are many articles online that advise on how to identify genuine moldavite.
+However, not all of the advice is trustworthy or correct.

-When cut and polished moldavite looks very similar to dark green glass.
+When cut and polished, moldavite looks very similar to dark green glass.
 One thing to look for in genuine cut stones is Lechatelierite.
-This is a kind of pure quartz glass.
+Lechatelierite is a kind of pure quartz glass.

-It's created when quartz mineral grains melt due to intense heat.
-That's what happened during the event that led to the formation of moldavite.
+It's created when quartz mineral grains melt due to intense heat, which is what happened during the event that led to the formation of moldavite.

-Lechatelierite looks like fine squiggly elongated and sometimes twisted strands.
-You won't be able to see them without a loupe or other magnification.
+Lechatelierite looks like fine, squiggly, elongated, and sometimes twisted strands.
+It's not possible to see them without a loupe or other magnification.

 Moldavite Healing Properties

 Moldavite is associated with spiritual growth and transformation.
-It's believed to assist in awakening one's consciousness, expanding awareness and facilitating connection with higher realms of existence.
+It's believed to assist in awakening consciousness, expanding awareness, and facilitating connection with higher realms of existence.

 It can help those looking to experience a spiritual journey by granting access to a higher state of consciousness.

-Many who have used moldavite claim it has a powerful and intense energy.
-It's believe to amplify and enhance the human energy field.
+Many who use moldavite claim it has a powerful and intense energy.
+It's believed to amplify and enhance the human energy field.

-Moldavite can be used to stimulate all of the chakras but especially the heart chakra.
-It promotes the free flow of energy throughout the body.
-This enhanced energy can lead to increased vitality and a sense of well-being.
+Moldavite stimulates all the chakras, but especially the heart chakra.
+It promotes the free flow of energy throughout the body, leading to increased vitality and a sense of well-being.

-It has the ability to clear energetic blockages and release stagnant or negative energies from the mind, body and spirit.
+Moldavite clears energy blockages and releases stagnant or negative energies from the mind, body and spirit.
 It removes emotional barriers that may be hindering personal growth or causing physical or emotional ailments.

-Moldavite embraces change.
-It accelerates personal growth, pushes boundaries and brings about rapid and profound shifts in one's life.
+Moldavite embraces change, pushes boundaries, and brings about rapid and profound shifts in one's life.
 It's often used by those seeking transformation and evolution.

-Despite its intense energy moldavite is believed to have grounding properties that can help you to stay connected to Earth while exploring higher realms.
+Despite its intense energy, moldavite is believed to have grounding properties that can help you stay connected to Earth while exploring higher realms.

 Article Pictures

-The moldavite at the top of our article was once part of our collection.
+The moldavite at the top of our article is courtesy of Stan Celestian.